chris84948/open-sky/README.md

 # Open Sky

 Open Sky is a Dark Sky inspired weather app created for Android (because Apple has bought the app).
 The UI was designed with inspiration from Dark Sky with some small changes (mostly due to the data available).
-In theory, the app is cross-platform, but no work has been made on the iOS part.
+In theory, the app is cross-platform, but no testing has been made on the iOS part.

 It's written in Flutter, using the [OpenWeatherMaps API](https://openweathermap.org/api) and Google Maps API.